ElektraInitiative/libelektra/doc/decisions/internal_cache.md

 ### Fewer Keys

-When doing a second `kdbGet` with a new keyset no keys might be returned, because kdb internally is up-to-date.
+When doing a second `kdbGet` with a new keyset no keys will be returned when no backends report changed data, because kdb internally thinks the data is already up-to-date.
 A unit test by @atmaxinger:

 ```